Florida's Criminal Punishment Code

 Under the CPC, every felony offense is assigned an Offense Level between 1 and 10, which then carries a point value.
 Generally the more serious the crime, the higher the offense level.

-In simple terms, the point value for a person's crimes are added together and if the number equals more than 44 points, the person is facing mandatory prison time (commonly referred to as scoring prison).
-If the number is less than 44 points, the person is eligible for probation or community control.
+In simple terms, the point value for a person's crimes are added together and if the number is 44 points or more, the person is facing mandatory prison (commonly referred to as scoring prison).
+If the number is less than 44 points, or qualifies under the Chronic Substance Abuser exception, the person is eligible for probation or community control.

 Preparing the CPC Scoresheet